 Be sure to research all pet insurance products—including customer reviews—before making a decision.
 Keep in mind, some pet insurance review websites accept membership fees from providers in exchange for placement on their site.

 Also, it is important to read the contract terms thoroughly.
 Often dissatisfaction with pet insurance stems from misaligned expectations or misunderstanding of contract language, so it’s important to do your research and get the true pet insurance facts to find an insurer that meets your needs.

-Stephanie N. Blahut is the Director of Marketing for Figo Pet Insurance.
+Stephanie N. Blahut is the Director of Digital Marketing for Figo Pet Insurance.
 Figo is committed to helping pets and their families enjoy their lives together by fusing innovative technology--the first-of-its-kind Figo Pet Cloud--and the industry’s best pet insurance plans.

 Want to read Figo blog articles curated specifically for you and your pet?

 According to a group of psychologists...